Minimal noise in non-quantized gravity: Entanglement criteria

 \subsection{Two mechanical oscillators}

 In this appendix, we prove the noise inequality in Eq.~\eqref{eq:ent_cond_oscillators}.
 However, unlike the main text where we used the simplified Lindbladian of Eq.~\eqref{eq:diss_main}, here we use the fully general form of Eq.~\eqref{eq:lind_restr}, to emphasize that these bounds work without any of the extra assumptions made in Appendix~\ref{app:model_restriction}.
+We will also show that the noise inequality in Eq.~\eqref{eq:ent_cond_oscillators} holds for models where the Newtonian interaction is sourced by the dissipation terms, as anticipated in the main text.